|

 and shook her a little.
 "I love you.
 I have loved you from

 the first moment I saw you.
-And though I did have lovers before
+And though I had lovers before we

-we met, I did not love them as I love you, and so making love
+met, I did not love them as I love you, and so making love with

 but you.
 I will never want anyone but you.
 And the reason